utelecon/utelecon.github.io/src/pages/en/microsoft/index.md

 ## Target Users
 {:#users}

 UTokyo Microsoft License is available to UTokyo members (students and faculty) with a UTokyo Account.
 However, the specific systems available through UTokyo Microsoft License vary depending on the student's enrollment or faculty registration.
-For [available systems](#systems) with limited users, the target users are clearly stated in each section.
+For [main available systems](#systems) with limited users, the target users are clearly stated in each section.
 Conversely, systems that are not specifically mentioned in terms of target users are available to all UTokyo Account holders.

 ### When UTokyo Account Expires
 {:#expire}